Bluecoats Drum and Bugle Corps

 The Bluecoats Drum and Bugle Corps, or simply The Bluecoats, is a World Class competitive drum and bugle corps.
 Based in Canton, Ohio, the Bluecoats are a member corps of Drum Corps International (DCI).
-The Bluecoats have won the title of World Class Champion two times, in 2016 and 2024.
+The Bluecoats have won the title of World Class Champion three times, in 2016, 2024, and 2026.

 History

 Bluecoats tenor drum players and guard performing at the 2014 DCI World Championship Finals in Indianapolis, Indiana.

 The Bluecoats Drum and Bugle Corps was founded in 1972 by Canton businessman Art Drukenbrod and Canton police officers "Babe" Stearn and Ralph McCauley (the head and assistant directors of the Canton Police Boys' Club).
 The corps members chose the name both because of their sponsorship and to honor the city's police officers, particularly those who had retired from the ranks.
 The corps made its competition debut in 1974, and in their first major show, finished 32nd of 37 corps in the U.S. Open Class A preliminaries in Marion, Ohio.
 The corps improved year by year, and began touring in both the U.S. and Canada and making U.S. Open finals in 1976, taking second place in 1977 and third in 1978, and making World Class Finals for the first time in 1987.
 The Bluecoats made their first DCI appearance in Denver, Colorado, in 1977, scoring 35th place among 45 corps.

 Although the corps was maturing musically, it was struggling to survive financially.
 In 1979, the corps only performed at local parades, as it attempted to reorganize its financial situation.
 With the return to the field in 1980, the corps was competitive in Class A competitions, but only managed a 38th-place finish of the 44 corps performing in Open Class at the DCI World Championships.
 In the next two seasons, the corps attempted to compete exclusively in Open Class, but they met with small success.
 In 1983, the Bluecoats Drum and Bugle Corps announced it would cease operations.

 At the time that the corps' folding was announced, present-day corps President Scott Swaldo was a marching member.
 When he told his father, Canton industrialist Ted Swaldo, the elder Swaldo took over as director.
 Under the new director, the corps returned to the field after only a one-year hiatus.
 As a full-fledged Open Class corps, the Bluecoats improved with each passing year, until in 1987, the corps became the first corps from Ohio to earn a place in the DCI World Championship finals, finishing in 11th place.
 Since then, the corps has failed to make finals only once, in 1999.

 In 2010, the corps medaled for the first time at the DCI World Championships, taking the bronze with their production "Metropolis: The Future Is Now".
 In 2014, they once again took home the silver medal for their show "TILT", which is now cited as one of the most influential shows in the marching arts.